-Note: If the Clean Start or the Clean Stop are not available, the printer requires a Quick Start or Quick Stop.(press Ctrl+ F1 for Quick Start and Quick Stop)The printer cannot provide the Clean Start and the Clean Stop options if the make-up fluid is empty or if the ink core level is high.
+Note: If the Clean Start or the Clean Stop are not available, the printer requires a Quick Start or Quick Stop.
+The printer cannot provide the Clean Start and the Clean Stop options if the make-up fluid is empty or if the ink core level is high.
 Make sure that the make-up fluid is not empty or the ink core level is not high.